Skip to main content

 woman working at desk filling out workers compensation papers.

-Will My Workers Comp Settlement be Counted as Income?
+Will My Workers’ Comp Benefits be Taxed as Income?

 As an injured worker, you have certain rights in Washington, D.C.
 One of those rights is to get medical benefits and weekly wage replacement payments if you qualify.
 With the help of your workers’ compensation attorney, you may also receive a lump sum workers’ comp settlement for your injuries.